-Grand Canyon is one of the most famous wonders of the world.
-This giant canyon in Northwestern Arizona is carved by the Colorado River and has a length of 277 miles (446 km).
+Grand Canyon National Park is the first of three national parks on the Southwestern road trip itinerary.
+And Grand Canyon is one of the most famous wonders of the world.
+The giant canyon in Northwestern Arizona is carved by the Colorado River and has a length of 277 miles (446 km).
 It’s up to 18 miles (29 km) wide and reach a depth of more than a mile (1847 meters).
 It’s huge!

 As the elevation differs so much the temperatures do too.
 The highest peaks in the area see snow in the winter, while the bottom of the canyon faces very hot temperatures in the summer.

 Different parts of the canyon have different attributes even though they belong to the same National Park.
 The South Rim of the park is much busier than the quieter North Rim.
-Both offer great viewpoints of the park.
-Which part is better is up to the observer to decide.
+Both offer great viewpoints of the park as you visit on the ultimate Southwestern desert road trip.
+Which part is better is up to each observer to decide.

 As the altitude is higher in the northern part it’s colder and gets more snow.
-The snowy conditions keep the North Rim closed during the colder months of the year.
-South Rim is open every month of the year.
+The snowy conditions keep the North Rim closed during the colder months of the year, while South Rim is open every month of the year.